 - : and : If only one of both alleles is phenotypically apparent in heterozygous individuals, the allele is dominant.
 If the allele does not show its effect in the phenotype, it is recessive.

 - Codominance: both alleles are expressed in the phenotype.
 The phenotype in heterozygous individuals differs from both possible phenotypes in homozygous individuals.

 - Multiple alleles: occurrence of more than two different alleles in a population

 - Fundamental terms related to genetic diseases

-- Penetrance: the probability of individuals with a particular genotype manifesting signs of the condition
+- Penetrance: the probability of individuals with a particular genotype manifesting with the condition

 Expressivity: the extent of expression of a given genotype at the phenotypic level, e.g., the extent of disease manifestation

-Pleiotropy: one gene contributes to multiple seemingly unrelated phenotypic effects, e.g., affects multiple organ systems
+Pleiotropy: one gene contributes to multiple phenotypic effects, e.g., affects multiple organ systems